wangweiomg/arts/docs/resume_tristan.md

 2011.9 - 2015.7  **Bachelor of Science: Computer Science And Technology**

-​							Zhengzhou University of Light Industry - Zhengzhou
+​							Zhengzhou University of Light Industry - Zhengzhou, Henan, China